seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             value except 'discard' (which will cancel the current download).

-            If the CDML download succeeded, the cCMDLDeliveryStatus value remains inProgress and the device attempts to parse the download immediately.
+            If the CDML download succeeded, the cCDMLDeliveryStatus value remains inProgress and the device attempts to parse the download immediately.
 During the parsing of the CDML, all new values will return inconsistentValue error (i.e.,